nus-cs2103/website-base/admin/tp-tasks-fragment.md

    {{ icon_tip }} You can use Markdown syntax in the bug descriptions.<br>
    {{ icon_info }} The `severity` and `type` labels are compulsory.
 1. **Report any problems you encounter** at the [CATcher issue tracker](https://github.com/CATcher-org/CATcher/issues).
-1. **Do NOT delete the `alpha` repo** created by CATcher in your GitHub account (keep it until the end of the semester) as our scripts will look for it later to check if you have done this activity.
+1. **Do NOT delete the `catcher-smoke-test` repo** created by CATcher in your GitHub account (keep it until the end of the semester) as our scripts will look for it later to check if you have done this activity.

 </panel>
 <p/>